C-I-D-A-S/public-analysis-api/README.md

 # Public Analysis API

-An API Endpoints for QoL Requests
+API Endpoints for transferring request jobs from client to Kafka

 ## Getting Started